 State Inheritance Taxes

 However, the amount your heirs have to pay depends on their relationship to you.
-For instance, in most states with an inheritance tax, any money you leave to your spouse is exempt.
-In some cases, other near relatives are also free from inheritance tax or pay tax at a reduced rate.
+For instance, in all states with an inheritance tax, any money you leave to your spouse is exempt.
+In some cases, other close relatives are also free from inheritance tax or pay tax at a reduced rate.

 - New Jersey

-In most cases, estate taxes and inheritance taxes only affect people with a lot of money to leave.
-Only 0.02% of all taxpayers get hit by the federal estate tax, and the tax software provider TurboTax estimates that only 2% face estate taxes in the states where they lived.
+In most cases, estate and inheritance taxes only affect people with a lot of money to leave.
+Less than 0.01% of all taxpayers get hit by the federal estate tax, and no state charges estate taxes on estates worth less than $1 million.

 However, if you want to make sure you keep the tax burden as low as possible for your heirs, there are several things you can do ahead of time:

 - Make Smaller Gifts Regularly.
-Because of the gift tax and the unified credit, you can’t get around the federal estate tax by giving all your money away in big lump sums.
-However, you can give smaller gifts – up to $14,000 per year – to your heirs throughout your lifetime.
-For instance, if you have three children, and you give each one of them $14,000 every year for 10 years, you’ll gradually whittle down the size of your gross estate by a total of $420,000.
-If you don’t want to hand your children $14,000, open an investment account with M1 Finance and invest the money in their name.
-It will make a little more difficult for them to spend it on a new car or vacation.
+Because of the gift tax and the limited lifetime exemption, you can’t get around the federal estate tax by giving all your money away in big lump sums.
+However, you can give smaller gifts – up to $15,000 per year – to your heirs throughout your lifetime.
+For instance, if you have three children, and you give each one of them $15,000 every year for 10 years, you’ll gradually whittle down the size of your gross estate by a total of $450,000.
+If you don’t want to hand your children $15,000, open an investment account with M1 Finance and invest the money in their name.
+That makes it a little more difficult for them to spend it all on a new car or vacation.

 - Do the Math on Bigger Gifts.
-If you choose to give gifts over the $14,000 limit, you have to decide whether to pay the gift tax at the time or charge them against your universal credit.
-Which choice results in a smaller total tax burden depends on how big you expect your estate to be when you die – something that’s hard to predict ahead of time.
+If you choose to give gifts over the $15,000 limit, you have to decide whether to pay the gift tax at the time or charge it against your lifetime exemption.
+Which choice results in a smaller total tax burden depends on how big you expect your estate to be when you die – something that’s hard to predict.
 So before making a gift this size, consult with an accountant.
 They can help you crunch the numbers and decide which tax choice is most likely to be better.
+Even if you do your taxes from tax prep software like TurboTax, they have live CPAs available to answer these questions.

 - Give to Charity.
 Whether you give to charities during your lifetime or leave them money in your will, the donation isn’t taxable.
 So doing either – or both – is a good way to reduce the size of your estate and support a worthy cause at the same time.
-If you had $10 million in assets at the time of your death, leaving half that money to charity would reduce the size of your estate to $5 million – low enough to avoid the federal estate tax completely.
+If you had $20 million in assets at the time of your death, leaving half that money to charity would reduce the size of your estate to $10 million – low enough to avoid the federal estate tax altogether.

 - Share With Your Spouse.
 Any money you leave to your spouse isn’t subject to the federal estate tax.
-So if you have a $10 million estate and leave all of it to your spouse, you can avoid the federal estate tax completely – and most state inheritance and estate taxes as well.
-As a bonus, your entire $5.45 million unified credit can be rolled over to your spouse’s estate, so he or she can leave a larger sum to his or her heirs tax-free.
+So if you have a $20 million estate and leave all of it to your spouse, you can avoid the federal estate tax entirely – and all state inheritance taxes as well.
+As a bonus, your entire $11.58 million applicable credit can be rolled over to your spouse’s estate, so they can leave a larger sum to their heirs tax-free.

 - Check Your State Laws.
 Not every state has an inheritance or estate tax, and those that do all have different rules about how they’re applied.
-So to plan your estate around state taxes, start by consulting the Tax Foundation to see what the laws are in the state where you live.
-Then talk to an accountant or estate planner about planning your estate to reduce the tax burden for your heirs.
+To plan your estate around state taxes, start by consulting the Tax Foundation’s map to see what the laws are in the state where you live.
+Then talk to an accountant, estate planner, or a company like Trust & Will about planning your estate to reduce the tax burden for your heirs.

 Now that you know the facts about the estate tax, how do you feel about it?
 Do you think it’s fair or unfair?